ColdFrontWI/Hornet_Cockpit/Arduino Code/Readme.md

 ## My code

-There are two programs here:
+There are six  programs here:
 * [**04_Hornet_Supplemental_Controls.ino**](04_Hornet_Supplemental_Controls.ino)
 is what I use for the supplemental buttons I added to my cockpit to make things easier to use in DCS in VR (bottom right of the front instrument panel, see picture).
 Not part of the real aircraft, but I use it for things like